 Stretch your Legs along the Aqueduct of Nottolini

-The Neoclassical Nottolini Aqueduct is one of the lesser-known tourist attractions in Lucca, Italy.
-The impressive arched aqueduct is reminiscent of ancient Roman aqueducts, but it only dates to the mid-1800s.
+The Neoclassical Nottolini Aqueduct is one of the lesser-known tourist attractions in Lucca.
+The impressive duct is reminiscent of Roman aqueducts, but it only dates to the mid-1800s.

-The structure was used to carry clean drinking water from springs on Monte di Vorno into the city.
-A trail now follows the aqueduct, providing active travelers (and locals) with a scenic place to stretch their legs.
+The structure was used to carry clean drinking water from springs on Monte di Vorno.
+A trail now follows its path, providing a scenic place to stretch your legs.

 Join a Cooking Class

-Taking an Italian cooking class is definitely one of the top things to do in Lucca, Italy for travelers.
-Of the different cooking classes in Lucca, the most popular feature visiting a local market, preparing a 4-course lunch and feasting on the fruits of your labor.
-Plus, local wine is included!
-Get the details!
+Of the different cooking classes in Lucca, the most popular feature visiting a local market, preparing a 4-course meal and feasting on the fruits of your labor.
+Plus, regional wine is included!

 Best Restaurants in Lucca, Italy